josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🥬_lettuce_volatility_index_lvix.md

-# 🥬 Prime Ministerial Lettuce Duration Forecasting
+# 🥬 Prime Ministerial Lettuce Duration Forecasting Using The Lettuce Volitility Index (LVIX)
 **First created:** 2026-05-15 | **Last updated:** 2026-05-18
 *A satirical governance metric comparing the shelf life of British lettuce with the expected stability of political leadership.*